Actindo-AG/Documentation/ProcessDocumentation/ImportOrderCreateDeliveryNote.md

 ![Save document](../Assets/Screenshots/ProcessDocumentation/SaveDocument.png "[Save document]")

-The *Save document* action is used to save the changes on the document made in the preceding actions.
-The *dispatchAllowed* variable in the document is changed to **true** to allow the further delivery note creation.
+The *Save document* action is used to save the document and thus execute the changes on the document requested in the preceding actions.
+In this template case, the *dispatchAllowed* variable in the document is changed to **true** to allow the further delivery note creation and pass on the changed document.

 #### Settings

 The *Description* field contains the API endpoint that is addressed in this action.
-The *Key*, *Label*, *Queue type*, *Max tries* and *Long Description* fields have no functional meaning for the action.
+The *Key*, *Label*, *Queue type*, *Priority*, *Max tries* and *Long Description* fields have no functional meaning for the action.

 - *Description*
     .save | Save changes on a business document (/Actindo.Modules.RetailSuite.RetailSuiteFaktBase.BusinessDocuments.save)

 ### Create deliveries